wunderundfitzig/ffa-website/README.md

 - The blocks used by this page must be created with lazy-blocks
   TODO: mabe add a backup of the confuguration here

-- Set the Site URl in wordpress page settings to the frontend url `abenteuerzentrum.berlin` This will break gutenberg because it will look for the rest_url under the frontend domain.
+- Set the "Site URl" in the wordpress page settings to the frontend url: https://abenteuerzentrum.berlin.

+  This will break gutenberg because it will look for the `rest_url` under the frontend domain.
-  To fix this add the following to the functions.php of the template
+  To fix this add the following to the functions.php of the template:

   ```php
   add_filter('rest_url', function($url) {